BigBoatCap/DIFM-switch/README.md

 _All you have to do - is to restart your OS audio service._

  Here are some Desktop shortcut samples.
-A desktop shortcut **"FW-play"** may be created:
+A desktop shortcut **"FW-play"** will be created:

 ## #